robinjonker/TriviaGame-JavaSpringBootReactMySql/README.md

 ## **Future scaling**

 - Once the application is live and hosted on the cloud, being safely accessible by anyone.
 The trivia game will need to be further developed.
-Creating a multiplayer mode where friends can play against each other answers random question within a certain category is functionality that could help drive interest and engagement.
+Creating a multiplayer mode where friends can play against each other by answering random questions within a certain category is functionality that could help drive interest and engagement.

-- From the development side, hosting the application on a cloud provider such as AWS, Google or Azure for example will enable rapid scalablity.
-Using AWS for example, a serverless pay-as-you-use architecture can be developed that allows the application to rapidly adjust according to its userbase with extremely low downtime.
+- From the development side, hosting the application on a cloud provider such as AWS, Google or Azure for example will enable rapid scalability.
+Using AWS for example, a serverless pay-as-you-use architecture can be developed that allows the application to rapidly adjust according to its user base with extremely low downtime.